-For the last 18 months, we have explored the possibility of taking legal action, which is complex and expensive.
-We need to raise £10,000 to ensure this legal battle succeeds: but we also need to start planning and preparing for running the club when we win.
+For the last two years, we have explored the possibility of taking legal action to , which is complex and expensive.
+We need to raise funds to ensure this legal battle succeeds: but we also need to start planning and preparing for running the club when we win.

-By the end of 2017 fans will run Clapton FC.
+Our aim is for the fans to run Clapton FC again.
 We need the help every supporter to make sure this happens.

 There are currently two battles that the current regime faces – one over control of the Old Spotted Dog Ground and another over control of the club.